-Numbers and diagrams excite me, and in my free time I love to apply my scientific mindset to creative projects, often aimed at product design and user experience.
+Numbers and diagrams excite me, and in my free time I love to apply my scientific mindset to creative projects, often aimed at product design, systems design, and user experience.

 In 2015, I began working on a psychopharmacology experiment involving how aromas affect cognitive performance.